Part 1: Introduction

 Digital literacy “literally” means a new way of being literate – not with books and printed materials, but now with digital materials.

 In today’s world, most of us become digital citizens whether we realize it or not!
-Being a Digital Citizen can come with its downsides and knowing how to identify red flags and pitfalls is important.
+Being a Digital Citizen can come with its downsides and knowing how to identify red flags and build critical digital and media literacy skills is more important than ever.
 For example, unwanted online interactions can turn into criminal harassment in situations where proper boundaries have not been set.
-Visit the Digital Citizenship post in the Scarfe Digital Sandbox to learn more about:
+Visit the Digital Citizenship Blog Post in the Scarfe Digital Sandbox to learn more about:

 - caution and cyberbullying – exercising caution to avoid behaviours associated with cyberbullying